 The student will study the biology of representative microorganisms and viruses with emphasis on prokaryotic structure, metabolism, genetics and diversity.
 Food microbiology is also covered.
 The laboratory focuses on the diversity and identification of bacteria.
-One three-hour laboratory period per week with laboratory fee.
-PREREQUISITES: CHE1210 or CHE1600 and CHE1700 (CHE1210 and CHE1700 may be taken concurrently with BIO2430) and either BIO1200 and BIO1210, or BIO1400
+One three-hour laboratory period per week.
+PREREQUISITES: CHE1210 or CHE1600, CHE1700 (CHE1210 and CHE1700 may be taken concurrently with BIO2430) and either BIO1200 and BIO1210, or BIO1400